 - Effective regulation of how body image is portrayed.

 - The need for commitment from social media companies to play a key role in promoting body kindness.

 - Taking a public health approach to body image by training frontline health and education staff.

-- Individually being more aware of how we can take care of ourselves and others in relation to body image.
+- Individually being more aware of how we can care for ourselves and others about body image.

 Effective regulation of how body image is portrayed

-- The Online Harms White Paper should address harms relating to the promotion of unhelpful or idealised body image online, beyond content related to eating disorders.
-An improved practice on how social media platforms promote unhealthy imaging should be enforced by the new independent regulator.
+- The Online Harms White Paper should address harms relating to promoting unhelpful or idealised body image online, beyond content related to eating disorders.
+The new independent regulator should enforce an improved practice on how social media platforms promote unhealthy imaging

 Industry responsibility to promote body kindness